 Courses where the course number is preceded by an "M" are multiple-listed between more than one department.
-The course description notes which department and course number where the other offering(s) of the course may be found.
-Students may enroll in the course under any of the departments offering it and will receive the same credit.
+The course description notes which department and course number where the other a petition to IoES for consideration.
+It is best if this is done in advance on an advisory basis.
+Simply send an email to the IoES SAO with your request in the following format: